FUEL CELL and Water Electrolysis Technologies– Part 2-100: Fuel cell modules and water electrolysis modules – Safety

 Note: The standard sub-type, scope and project need have been updated for this NOI (originally published on January 31, 2023) were updated by the responsible SDO on May 30, 2023.

-This document provides safety related requirements for construction, operation under normal and abnormal conditions and the testing of fuel cell and water electrolysis modules.
-It applies to modules with the following electrolyte chemistry:
+This document provides safety related requirements for construction, operation under normal and abnormal conditions and the testing of fuel cell stacks and fuel cell modules.
+It applies to fuel cell stacks and fuel cell modules with the following electrolyte chemistry:

 • alkaline, for e.g. potassium hydroxide;

 • polymer electrolyte (including direct methanol fuel cells), for e. g.
-PEM, AEM;
+PEM, AEM (anion exchange membrane);

 • acidic, for e.g. phosphoric acid;